Irish soldier killed on U.N. peacekeeping mission in Lebanon | Law-Order

 - Lebanon

 The second soldier remains in a critical condition in a U.N. managed hospital having undergone surgery, Clancy said.
-The two other soldiers in the vehicle are being treated for minor injuries while the remaining four personnel from the other vehicle were not injured.
+The two other soldiers in the vehicle were being treated for minor injuries while the four personnel from the other vehicle were not injured.

-The U.N. peacekeeping mission in Lebanon said it was coordinating with the Lebanese armed forces and had launched an investigation.
-"At the moment, details are sparse and conflicting," UNIFIL said in a statement.

-Lebanon's caretaker premier Najib Mikati expressed his deep regret over the incident and called for an investigation, urging all parties to "show wisdom and patience".
-The Lebanese army offered its condolences but did not give additional details on the incident.

 Coveney, in New York for a U.N.
 Security Council meeting, said he will meet U.N.
 Secretary General António Guterres later on Thursday to discuss the incident.
 Irish peacekeepers have been in Lebanon since 1978 and it is the first Irish fatality there in two decades, Coveney said.